dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/react.md

 import ComponentBox from 'Tags/ComponentBox' import { Button, IconPrimary } from 'dnb-ui-lib/src'
-import { ButtonEventExample } from 'Pages/uilib/usage/first-steps/examples/react-examples'
+import { hamburger as hamburgerIcon } from 'dnb-ui-lib/src/icons/secondary_icons'

 # React JS for the web